 For a long time, the mysterious burial site of King Richard III of England troubled the minds of many.
-This is a puzzled that archeologists finally nailed in 2012 when they unearthed his long-missing body at a parking lot in Leicester.
-That was just one of the many important lost burial sites that hold a lot of history information.
+This is a puzzle that archeologists finally nailed in 2012 when they unearthed his long-missing body at a parking lot in Leicester.
+That was just one of the many important lost burial sites that hold a lot of historical information.

-All the way from Genghis Khan to Alexander the Great, here are the top 5 lost burial sites that we all look forward to their unearthing.
+All the way from Genghis Khan to Attila the Hun Tomb, here are the top 5 lost burial sites that we all look forward to their unearthing.

 Alexander the Great